Icardi strikes again to edge PSG past Brest

 Brest, promoted from the second tier last season, caused PSG problems throughout and had levelled with 18 minutes remaining through Samuel Grandsir.

-Second-placed Angers visit Reims later on Saturday, looking to cut the gap to seven points.
+Second-placed Angers missed the chance to cut the gap to seven points as they were held to a goalless draw at Reims.

 The Costa Rican joined Neymar, Kylian Mbappe, defenders Thomas Meunier and Thilo Kehrer and midfielder Ander Herrera on the sidelines.